aziz/SublimeHyperClick/README.md

 ## Settings
-You can customize HyperClick settings by going to `Preferences > Package Settings > HyperClick > Settings`
+You can customize HyperClick settings by going to `Preferences > Package Settings > HyperClick > Settings`, or calling `Preferences: HyperClick Settings` from the command palette.

 ### Project settings

 You can use [project settings](https://www.sublimetext.com/docs/3/projects.html) to configure HyperClick to look for files at specific dirs, through the settings `"lookup_paths"` and `"aliases"`.

 To open the project settings file, go to `Project > Settings`.
 If the `Settings` option is grayed out, choose the option `Save Project As...` (right above it) to save it to disk.
-The `Settings` option can now be clicked.
+The `Settings` option can now be selected.

 #### Example